Drinking. It relaxes us, gives us space and causes us to expand into more amicable, compassionate human beings.

 Red wine is best.
-After that, tequila and other non-grain based hard liquors like potato vodka.
+After that, tequila and other non-grain-based hard liquors like potato vodka.

 After that, sweeter wines, then beer, from dark to light.
 Dark beer has more calories, I admit, but also more B vitamins and antioxidants.
-You are better off having one or two beers you can really chew on, than five or six “lite” beers that are essentially piss.
+You are better off having one or two beers you can really chew on, than five or six “lite” beers that are essentially pissed.

 And finally, mixed drinks.